 Meat, fish and poultry are nutritious foods, but the consumption of these foods is increasing at a rate that concerns scientists.
 Scientists are questioning that our level of meat consumption is harming human health, and having negative environmental consequences.

 The World Health Organisation has recognised the health benefits of eating more lentils and legumes, declaring 2016 “The Year of the Pulse”.
 A logical way forward is for people to eat less animal products and enjoy more plant foods.
 What did the meat free week quiz tell you about your food choices?

 I have a selection of core vegetarian recipes available on Eating For You website.
 Feel free to use and share the recipe links via social media.
 So you don’t miss out on recipes and other tips, sign up for the monthly Nourishment Newsletter

 You may also like to read my tips for cooking with pulses.

 A nutritious way of eating requires a balance of foods.
-For some people this may be based on plant foods alone, for others it will be a combination of animal and plant foods.
-For most of us living in Western societies, we can safely eat less animal products and more plant foods.
+For some people this may be based on plant foods alone, for others, it will be a combination of animal and plant foods.
+For most of us living in Western societies, we can safely eat fewer animal products and more plant foods.
 Please forward me any questions or comments, or post them below.
 I would love to hear how you fared with the quiz.